 Checking and Savings Accounts

-- Checking accounts are for writing checks to pay bills.
+- Checking accounts are for writing checks or making online payments to pay bills.

 - Most banks offer online banking services, allowing you to pay bills and monitor your bank account online.

 - Monitor your account so that you know you have sufficient funds for every check/online payment.
 If not, your account will be considered overdrawn, and you will incur additional charges.

 - Every month your bank will send you a statement that lists all account activities during the previous month and a photocopy of all the checks you wrote in the previous month.
 You can sign up for paperless statements and view these online rather than receiving them in the mail.